tldr-pages/tldr/pages/linux/beep.md

-# Beep
+# beep

-> A utility to beep the pc speaker.
+> A utility to beep the PC speaker.

 - Play a beep: